Entire home

 I was president and founder for 25 years of a large indoor soccer company.
 The managers worked really hard.
 We all did.
 I wanted to find a place to get away, where we could escape from the grind.
 I wanted something in the boonies.
 Driving to our Boise facility I saw people walk out of their homes, get in their canoes, and get in the Snake River.
 I need a river.
 Driving through West Texas coming back from our Houston and Austin facilities I saw folks walk out of their homes and get on their dirt bikes and on their atvs and take off down dirt trails.
 I need dirt trails.

-After looking at 50 or so properties one day my Moab real estate agent told me about a property on the other side of Hurrah Pass.
+After looking at 50 or so properties my Moab real estate agent Randy Day told me about a property on the other side of Hurrah Pass.
 I tried to get out here to view it in the BMW but in those days the road was rough and I tore the BMW all up.
+Four flats and four bent rims.
+That's how I met Nations Towing.

 What makes this property unique